How to Master the Art of Writing Persuasive Copy with These Powerful Tips

 But a simple switch can take your promise from just another one in the crowd to one in a million.

-Instead of saying something like "Learn to nail your niche in 3 simple steps" try "How incredibly value would it be if you could nail your niche copy in just 3 simple steps?"
-It's still the same promise but you've added a persuasive element to it that captures their attention and for a second has them thinking of an answer to that question.
+Instead of saying something like "Learn to nail your niche in 3 simple steps," try "How incredibly valuable would it be if you could nail your niche copy in just 3 simple steps?"
+It's still the same promise, but you've added a persuasive element to it that captures their attention and, for a second, has them thinking of an answer to that question.

 3. Engage all of their senses